 Nine of the 15 chemical sunscreens are considered endocrine disruptors.
 Those are chemicals that interfere with the normal function of hormones.
 The hormones most commonly disturbed are estrogen, progesterone, testosterone, and thyroid.
 Endocrine disruptors, like some ingredients in chemical sunscreens, can cause abnormal development of fetuses and growing children.
 They cause early puberty and premature breast development in girls, and small and undescended testicles in boys.
 They cause low sperm counts and infertility.
 Endocrine disruptors that act like estrogen can contribute to the development of breast and ovarian cancers in women, and other endocrine disruptors may increase the chance of prostate cancer in men.

 So, what’s a mom gotta do?
-Make sure you get all the right gear to protect yourself from the sun and buy a safe sunscreen.
-We love and use Goddess Garden Organics, in fact we love it so much that I became a brand ambassador for them and they were nice enough to send me some free samples…and not only that, but we are going to have a giveaway soon so several of you can try out their products!
+Make sure you get all the right gear to protect yourself from the sun and buy a safe, non-toxic sunscreen.
+We love and use Goddess Garden Organics, in fact we love it so much that I was a brand ambassador for them in 2017 (which meant I got free samples of their products).

 A Reminder on Vitamin D